 Is a great way to use your imagination and creativity to have fun, while inviting others to join in on what you are doing.
 Some suggestions include: Ultimate Frisbee, sand sculpting, beach games (i.e. chuck-o, bocce balls, ladder golf), seagull feeding, and flying kites.
 Don’t forget to take your slip discs (which you can purchase more GIM discs from us), power bands, sunscreen, water, sno-cones to give-a-way.
 Have fun, get people involved, find a need and meet it, and share the Gospel.

 St. Simons Island has an area heavily visited by tourists, known as the “Village”.
-It is where the pier and lighthouse are, and there are many shops, eating places, and activities for tourists to do.
+It is where the pier and lighthouse are with ample activities for tourists to do.
 Some creative suggestions for ministry here include: sidewalk chalk, creative ministries, clowns, juggling, face-painting, flying a kite, free sun block samples, and visit with those fishing the pier.
 Surveys also can be used effectively to open a door for you to share the Gospel.

 Mission groups have the opportunity to present a creative performance of drama, music, or other talent.
 Performance areas include local churches (typically on Sunday and Wednesday evenings), outdoor community sites, the Pier on St. Simons, and other places.
 You will have a wide-range audience from adults to children vacationers, residents, churched, and non-churched people.
 The key to effective performance is to draw people into a family-friendly performance with opportunities to share Christ immediately following by all volunteers of the mission groups.